 Another type of enterprise feature known as demand planning helps provide predictive analytics that show the company how to meet future customer demand.
 Prompt delivery is everything in most industries, and demand planning can help plan for adequate production and expedited delivery to meet demand, enhancing the company’s reputation in its field.

-Think about how all of these new types of software functionality enable business leaders to manage commercial operations in today’s data-rich environment, where business intelligence can make all the difference.
+Think about how all of these new types of back office management system software functionality enable business leaders to manage commercial operations in today’s data-rich environment, where business intelligence can make all the difference.